 This medication is a monthly injectable form of buprenorphine.
 This is used to treat moderate to severe opioid use disorders in those who have been stabilized on the Suboxone film.

 Nicotine Replacement Therapy:

-NRT includes assessing the needs of the patient and if necessary, prescribing certain medications that may aid in abstinence from nicotine such as: nicotine patches, lozenges, gum, and or other forms of medication that may reduce the desire for nicotine.
+For anyone that is trying to quit smoking or using nicotine products, we can help!
+NRT includes assessing the needs of the individual and if necessary, prescribing certain medications that may aid in abstinence from nicotine such as: